global-input/global-input-message/README.md

 A WebSocket client application passes the unencrypted messages to the global-input-message JavaScript library, without worrying about the encryption and the delivery of the messages.
 The global-input-message JavaScript library encrypts the message content using the end-to-end encryption and forwards them over to the destination.
 On the receiving end, the global-input-message JavaScript library receives the encrypted messages, decrypt them and forward the decrypted messages to the callback function that the application has provided when connected to the library.

 ### How It Works
 The [global-input-message](https://github.com/global-input/global-input-message) JavaScript library and the [WebSocket server](https://github.com/global-input/global-input-node) implements the end-to-end encryption and the message transporting logic transparently.
-At the simples level, a WebSocket client application connects to the WebSocket server, and shares its details via a QR Code and waits for the connection.
+At the simple level, a WebSocket client application connects to the WebSocket server, and shares its details via a QR Code and waits for the connection.
 Another WebSocket client reads the QR code to obtain the information about how to find the waiting client (The URL of the WebSocket Server, API key etc) and connects to the waiting client via the WebSocket server.

 ###### Receiver Application
 A ```global-input-message``` application is a ```receiver application```, if it connects to the WebSocket server and waits for connection from another application.